samber/do/docs/docs/glossary.md

 ## Virtual scope

-A chain of Service invocation will instantiate many VirtualScope, to track dependency cycles.
+A chain of service invocations instantiates multiple virtual scopes to track dependency cycles.

+Vitual Scope are not available under the public API.
+This is an internal stuff.

 ## Child scope